Skip to content

 Quick Banking Preset

-⬥ It is generally a useful idea to dedicate one of your preset slots to a 'quick banking' preset that you can use to apply buffs before a bossing trip or between kills, such as bonfire boosts, incense sticks, potion effects, familiar timers, etc.
+It is generally a useful idea to dedicate one of your preset slots to a 'quick banking' preset that you can use to apply buffs before a bossing trip or between kills, such as aspect timers, incense sticks, potion effects, familiar timers, etc.

-⬥ Some items that people may include in their banking preset include:
+⬥ Some items that people may have in their banking preset include:

-• Familiars/scrolls reaverpouch reaverscroll kalgpouch kalgscroll ripperpouch ripperscroll Yak Mammoth
+• Familiars/scrolls kalgpouch kalgscroll ripperpouch ripperscroll mammothpouch mammothscroll

-• Pre-fight potions - Overloads elderovlsalve /Weapon Poison weppoison /Thermal flask thermalflask
+• Pre-fight potions - Overloads elderovlsalve /Weapon Poison weppoison / Summoning renewal summoningrenewal /Thermal flask thermalflask

-• Pouches (to check rune amounts) graspingpouchpink graspingpouchblue graspingpouchblack
+• Pouches (to cast aspects temporalanomaly) graspingpouchpink graspingpouchblue graspingpouchblack deathwardennexus

 • Incense sticks - Spirit Weed SpiritSticks / Lantadyme LantaSticks / Kwuarm KwuarmSticks